Jake Epp: Early life and education

-and he helped to establish the Emmanual Evangelical Free Church in Steinbach.
+He helped establish the Emmanual Evangelical Free Church in Steinbach.

 Member of Parliament

 Epp was first elected to the House of Commons of Canada in the 1972 federal election as the Progressive Conservative MP for Provencher, a predominantly rural riding in southeastern Manitoba.
 He was re-elected in five subsequent elections, often with large majorities.
-Known for his discipline, policy focus, and Christian convictions, Epp emerged as a leading figure in the party’s western and socially conservative wing.
+Known for his discipline, policy focus, and Christian convictions, Epp emerged as a leading figure in the party's western and socially conservative wing.